nsumrak/Smart-Toybox-Embedded-TI/README.md

 Requirements
 ------------
 This software require previously built hardware.
+Detailed instructions can be found [here on Instructables](https://www.instructables.com/id/Smart-Toybox-Kids-Will-Enjoy-Cleaning-up-the-Toys/).
+Please VOTE for us!

 How to build it
 ---------------